Sayem995/thermostat-1/README.md

 I want the maximum temperature to be 32 when i don't have power saving mode on so that i don't get a heatstroke

-As a User
+As a user
-i want power saving mode to be on by default so that i can save the planet
+I want power saving mode to be on by default so that i can save the planet

 As a User
-i want to reset the temperature to 20 degrees with a reset button so that i can reset the Thermostat
+I want to reset the temperature to 20 degrees with a reset button so that i can reset the Thermostat

 As a user